WuyangLI/gpu_specialization_capstone_project/README.md

 ## Project Description

-A simple MNIST classifier using cuBlas the classifier consists of two MLP layers and relu activation.
+A simple MNIST classifier using cuBlas the classifier consists of two linear projection layers and relu activation.

 - it reads the grey-sclae image of MNIST image
 - normalizes image tensor to [0, 1]
-- passes the tensor (float array in implementation) through the two layer MLP
+- passes the tensor (float array in implementation) through the two-layer MLP
 - and then calculates the softmax classification score.
 - The index of which the respective element value is the greatest is the prediction of the classifier.